-This articles covers the basic usage of moving and rotating the units to optimize material usage and properly adjust unit orientation for calculating jobs.
+This articles covers the basics of moving and rotating units to optimize material usage and properly adjust unit orientation for calculating jobs.
 Related articles list here or available in the knowledgebase have more detail such as how to setup specific unit types or using the various tools in the tools button menu to modify the unit.

 The standard Millbox configuration will auto-nest and auto-sprue the units once a material is selected in reusable blanks such as 98mm discs.
 Adding additional units after selecting the material will require you to adjust the unit positions.